xcore/sc_canopen/module_canopen/doc/api.rst

 .. doxygenenum:: cob_id

-After rceiving the message based on COB-ID the canopen manager cheks if the received message is of proper message length.
+After rceiving the message based on COB-ID the canopen manager checks if the received message is of proper message length.
 Message length of different messages are below

 .. doxygenenum:: message_length